iamalminko/webshop/README.md

 composer install
 ```

-Create a new databse, in your DB software, named: `FixForm-Alminko`
+Create a new databse, in your DB software (suggested name: `FixForm-Alminko`)

 Edit .env file (lines 12-16) according to your enviroment:
 ```bash